AndeanROAD/Reports/2016/plans_annual_report.md

   - Share document with evaluators, OAD

 * October.
-  - Evaluation committe interviews the Andean ROAD coordinators at LARIM2016 in Cartagena.
+  - Review committe interviews the Andean ROAD coordinators at LARIM2016 in Cartagena.
-  - Evaluation commitee writes the report.
+  - Review committee writes the report.
-  - Evaluation report is shared witht the Andean ROAD.
+  - Review report is shared witht the Andean ROAD.